What Does a Business Analyst Do?

 They are the fresh set of eyes many problems need.
 They come into a situation without the preconceived notions held by people who routinely deal with a project’s subject matter.
 Business analysts ask the dumb questions without looking stupid.
 They question the fundamental assumptions everyone else takes for granted.
 For people who like to solve problems, business analysis is a great field.

-Once everyone is on the same page with how processes work and what the problems are, the project team brainstorms requirements a solution needs to have.
-The business analyst participates in requirements gathering to ensure his or her knowledge has as much depth and context as possible.
+- Brainstorm requirements a solution needs to have and participate in requirements gathering to ensure their knowledge has as much depth and context as possible

 The business analyst is critical to a project’s success because he or she has an understanding of both the business side and technical side of things.
 The project manager often has this knowledge but not to the degree the business analyst does.
 A business analyst can translate technical jargon into something project team members can understand, and they can translate organization-specific lingo into terms computer programmers can incorporate into their mental framework.